How I Plan a Last-Minute Weekend Trip

 Am I driving back the same day or staying somewhere overnight?

-If time is tight, I’ll choose fewer stops and enjoy them properly instead of cramming everything in.
+If time is tight, I’ll choose fewer stops or closer destinations and enjoy them properly instead of trying to do it all.

 Step 4: Lock in One “Must-Do”